 When you download the App and create an account (“Account”), we may collect certain information (“Registration Information”) about you, such as:

-You will also be required to create a password in connection with the registration of your Account.
 Once you register, you will be able to review and change this information at any time just by logging in to Bumble (other than your date of birth and location (which, if you have given Bumble access to your location in your device settings, is automatically updated based on the location of your device)).
 It is your responsibility to ensure that your account details are kept up to date.
 If your phone number changes, please ensure that you update this in your account.

 The information we collect helps to enhance the App and verify our Users (robots are not welcome!).
 Registration Information such as your sexual preference, name and username may be visible to other Users who view your profile page.